Ok, that’s it – you can't do it anymore. You’re done.

 7. When you tell your spouse that you want a divorce, avoid discussing the details of the issues.

-If your spouse is on the same page as you, and the topic of divorce doesn’t really come as much of a surprise, you may find yourself already beginning to talk about dividing property or discussing child support, alimony and/or your parenting plan and time sharing arrangements.
+If your spouse is on the same page as you, and the topic of divorce doesn’t really come as much of a surprise, you may find yourself already beginning to talk about what to do with the marital home, dividing property or discussing child support, alimony (spousal support) and/or your parenting plan and time sharing arrangements.

 A word of caution – negotiating a settlement without the appropriate guidance from the right professional could end up coming back to bite you.